 John was out of patience.

 “It shouldn’t take this long!”
 John, the VP of Development, snapped.
-“Its just not that hard!”
+“This is a simple change.
+It is just not that hard!”

 The “it” John referred to was a set of measures and metrics.
 He believed that if all the teams reported these, everyone would be better able to plan releases.
 He’d be better able to build trust with customers.
 He was right that the measures would help both in planning work and in communicating with customers.
 He was wrong in his expectation that this change would happen quickly.